 Glaucoma is a serious disease.
-The sad part is that it has no cure and vision lost, cannot be restored.
+The sad part is that it has no cure and vision loss, cannot be restored.
 It is the world’s leading cause of blindness.
 Why?
 Because it has no symptoms in its early stages.
-Majority of the people with glaucoma do not know they have it!
+The majority of the people with glaucoma do not know they have it!

 However, timely diagnosis and treatment can help to stop further damage.
 You have a great chance of preserving your vision for years to come.
 But that’s only if you go for regular eye check-ups.

 In preparation for the World Glaucoma Week, here are some answers to frequently asked questions:

 Glaucoma occurs when fluid builds up in the front part of the eye.
 This extra fluid increases the pressure in your eye.
 This leads to damaging the optic nerve that sends images to the brain.

 This increased pressure in the eye is known as intraocular pressure.